powaqqatsi/thoughts/_posts/2021-06-01-The-End-Of-Marae.md

 ***Game Engine SDK* **

 We'd need a couple SDKs to integrate our platform with the world's most popular 3D engines.
-Each of these would serve two core purposes.
+Each of these would serve two core purposes.
 First, they'd give us programmatic means to adjust the virtual camera pose in real-time.
 Second, we'd surface our library of pre-mapped spaces through them.
 With this, developers and creators could design their virtual scenes atop the Boston Common, Central Park, college campuses, or any other popular outdoor space using a familiar workflow.

 Taking Unity as an example, this first bit of functionality could be achieved by modifying the [ARSessionOrigin](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@1.0-preview.8/api/UnityEngine.XR.ARFoundation.ARSessionOrigin.html)'s camera setter function.
 Specifically, we'd add a driver script to the component which would send requests to our cloud localization solution.